idaholab/Deep-Lynx-Python-Package/docs/ContainersApi.md

 data_versioning_enabled = true # bool |
 path = 'path_example' # str |
 file = 'file_example' # str |
-dryrun = true # bool | If true returns a description of the container that will be created and its contents. (optional)
+dryrun = false # bool | If true returns a description of the container that will be created and its contents. (optional) (default to false)

 try:
     # Import Container